tmfudge/-new-lucy-knows-lice-62125/README.md

 FinalCTA.tsx - Final call to action
 Disclaimer.tsx - Footer and legal
 # Trigger deployment to pick up new environment variables
-Deployment trigger - Updated with OpenAI API key
+Deployment trigger - Updated with OpenAI API key and Assistant ID